zolakt/LaravelDddDemo/README.md

 - "Request-Response" pattern in services
 - "Common" components are generic, domain agnostic and can be reused in multiple projects

-Note: for simple applications this approach can be made simpler by removing coupling the DAL models to Eloquuent models, and removing the database-to-domain mapping.
+Note: for simple applications this approach can be made simpler by removing decoupling of DAL models to Eloquuent models.
+Eloquent models are used as domain models in that case, and the database-to-domain mapping can be removed.
+In large projects, this approach does have it's advantages, since structures can differ, and multiple DALs  can be used.